-So what’s the best way to get to Gouda?
+What’s the best way to get to Gouda from Amsterdam?
 It’s super easy with the Netherlands fast and efficient NS train service, which makes us miss living in that country.
 Boston just doesn’t stack up in the public transport department compared to Holland!
 I caught the train to Gouda from The Hague (Den Haag) Centraal Station, which takes only 15 minutes and the trains run super regularly!
 From Amsterdam you can either catch a direct train or you’ll typical connect via Utrecht and the trip will take you just under 1 hour each way.
 Again the trains are super frequent, leaving every 15 minutes or so!
 You can check the website 9292 for not just the Dutch rail schedule but also planning your trip door to door while in the Netherlands.

 And if you do visit Gouda on a day trip from Amsterdam, consider stopping in Utrecht as well, as you can certainly do both towns in a day, especially in spring and summer when the days are long.
 Just purchase an OV chip card from a Dutch rail station and be sure to swipe your card in and out at the train stations before entering and after exiting the trains.
 If you’ll be hopping around several Dutch towns this will save you a lot of hassle over purchasing individual round-trip tickets, especially since the ticket machines don’t accept cash and typically don’t take foreign bank cards.

 Thinking to visit the Gouda cheese market in summer?
 Arrive early as people complain it’s difficult to see the proceedings otherwise!
 What’s your favorite Dutch town to visit on a day trip from Amsterdam?
-Any questions about travelling in the Netherlands?
-Leave a comment or email me at email@example.com and I can assist you.
+Any questions about traveling in the Netherlands?
+Leave a comment or email me at [email protected] and I can assist you.